rshtishi/pdf-barcodes-processor/README.md

 # pdf-barcodes-processor
 A library that offers the functionalities for processing bar codes.
-It works with java version 1.8+.
+It works with Java version 1.8+.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.rshtishi/pdfBarcodesProcessor/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.rshtishi/pdfBarcodesProcessor)

-The link below directs to a test project in github that shows an example of using the pdf-barcodes-processor library.
+The link below directs to a test project in GitHub that shows an example of using the pdf-barcodes-processor library.
 [Project Test Example Of Using Pdf Barcode Processor](https://github.com/rshtishi/pdf-barcodes-processor-test)

-pdf-barcodes-processor inlcudes the following dependencies:
+*pdf-barcodes-processor* inlcudes the following dependencies:

-  * org.apache.pdfbox , version: 2.0.16 ->  used for processing the pdf, extracting pdf page, and extracting images from pdf page
+  * org.apache.pdfbox [version: 2.0.16] (used for processing the pdf, extracting pdf page, and extracting images from pdf page)
-  * com.google.zxing ,  version: 3.3.3  -> used for decoding the barcode image
+  * com.google.zxing , [version: 3.3.3] (used for decoding the barcode image)
-  * nu.pattern.opencv , Version: 2.4.9-4 -> user for processing the images,  computer vision and machine learning
+  * nu.pattern.opencv , [Version: 2.4.9-] (user for processing the images,  computer vision and machine learning)

- #To use the library you need to include it in your maven pom as below:
+ #### To use the library you need to include it in your maven pom as below:

 ```
 <dependency>